AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 * The UI that displays the user data and provides tools for simulating the user experience.
 * A [JavaScript API](/help/sites-developing/ccjsapi.md) for interacting with session stores.

 To create a standalone session store and add it to Client Context, or create a session store that is tied to a Context Store component.
-AEM installs several Context Store components that you can use right away.
+Adobe Experience Manager (AEM) installs several Context Store components that you can use right away.
 You can use these components as a basis for your components.

 For information about opening Client Context, configuring the information that it displays, and simulating the user experience, see [Client Context](/help/sites-administering/client-context.md).